 Raw Materials

-The manufacturing process producing subassemblies or final products uses raw materials.
-Inventory stocks these raw materials which are available for production.
+The manufacturing process that produces subassemblies or final products uses raw materials.
+Warehouse stocks these raw materials that are available for production.

 This type of inventory consists of materials like raw and component materials.
-The manufacturing process for its end product utilizes these materials.
+The manufacturing process utilizes these materials for its end product.

-Once the final quality check gets over, these materials are part of the finished goods.
+Once the final quality check is over, these materials are part of the finished goods.

-The finished goods are the end product or the part of another item.
+The finished goods are the end products that have completed the manufacturing or production process and are ready to be sold to customers.
 Supplies and dealers use the finished goods inventory to store the bought goods.

 MRO stands for Maintenance, Repair, and Operating.
 The product includes the necessary items used for maintaining and repairing work.

 You can see examples of MRO inventory in the clothing industry.
-This industry usually provides extra items like buttons and the finished product.
+This industry usually provides extra items like buttons with the finished product.

 Transit Inventory